-It is noteworthy that in spite of per-capita growth being due to exogenous technical progress, (16.15) shows that there is scope for policy affecting the long-run per-capita growth rate to the extent that policy can affect the depletion rate u in the opposite direction.15
+It is noteworthy that in spite of per-capita growth being due to exogenous technical progress, (16.15) shows that there is scope for policy affecting the long-run per-capita growth rate.
+Indeed, a policy affecting the depletion rate u in one direction will affect the growth rate in the opposite direction.